-The workshop, or "atelier" in French is a three-floor building in the north of Bangkok.
-It is opposite our office and the two are in a yard they share with Nah and Stéphane's house.
+The workshop or "atelier" in French is on the first floor of a townhouse building in the north of Bangkok.
+With its office and showroom on the second floor overviewing it.
 It is compact, self-sufficient and the perfect configuration to ensure a continuous control chain from mood board to shipment.
-It is split in 6 departments, from left to right and top to bottom on the picture:
+L'atelier is split into 5 departments:

 - Quality Control

 - Small & medium leather goods and handbags

 - Home decoration (trays, boxes, furniture,...)

 Expectations are very high, but the atmosphere of the workshop is warm and friendly.
 The management model set in place by Nah and Stéphane has paid: most craftsmen have been there since the company's creation in 2001.

 or "Savoir-Faire", preferably evolved over centuries, is a very French approach to pretty much everything.
 AKNAS being half French, it is not surprising to find it at each step of the production of any creations of the workshop.

 Each employee of the workshop was hired because of the very specific and deep craftsmanship they mastered.
 Their first 6 months with us is an in-house training that allows them to participate in the elaboration of the same design whether in paper-thin python, average-thick crocodile, or mind-bending tough stingray with a sustained and reliable quality of the outcome.

 There is meticulous preparation and absolute respect for all the details in each and every phase of production.